worldcoin/remainder-documentation/src/gkr_tutorial/structured_gkr.md

 \widetilde{V}_j(v_1, ..., v_n) \overset{?}{=} c_v
 $$

-These claims have no challenges in common, and can only be aggregated through interpolative or RLC claim aggregation, both of which are significantly more expensive than the above method.
-(TODO(ryancao): Add links to those)
+These claims have no challenges in common, and can only be aggregated through [interpolative](./claims.md#interpolative-claim-aggregation) or [RLC claim aggregation](./claims.md#rlc-random-linear-combination-claim-aggregation), both of which are significantly more expensive than the above method.